iogisdaki/creativeCodingChallenges/mathematicalRoses/README.md

 - a controls the size of the petals,
 - k affects the number of petals and is in irreducible form $k = ⁠n/d$,
 - $\theta$ is the angle in radians.

+The different types of flowers can be seen in this picture: